m3gan-m/CIDM-6395-Capstone/Assignment1.md

 AREA                      | DESCRIPTION
 ---                             | ---
 ***Data Analytics***        | ***&nbsp;***
 What is it; Why is it important?        | Data analytics is integral to business because it allows leadership to create evidence-based strategy, understand customers to better target marketing initiatives, and increase overall productivity.
 A data analyst’s role is to organize, interpret, and extract valuable insights from data sets in order to support a company in making data-driven decisions.
+Through knowing and analyzing information, data analysts can make data informed recommendations on how to offer a stronger product or service.
 Samples of work        | &nbsp;
 CIDM 5310        | [https://github.com/m3gan-m/CIDM5310](https://github.com/m3gan-m/CIDM5310)
 CIDM 6308        | [https://github.com/m3gan-m/CIDM-6308](https://github.com/m3gan-m/CIDM-6308)